Greenville Technical Charter High School: Aviation and Science

 GTCHS was the first school in the state to pilot the AOPA Curriculum.
-This innovative career pathway leads to three possible outcomes: Pilot, Engineer, Aircraft Maintenance Technician.
-Whether students want to be certified in crewed flight or remote piloting, become an engineer or technician, or just learn more about science through the lens of aviation, this program promotes the skills they need for postsecondary careers in STEM.
-In addition to the course offerings through Greenville Technical College, there are also unique science course offerings such as Metereology, Astronomy, and Marine Biology at GTCHS.
+This career pathway leads to three possible outcomes: Pilot, Engineer, and Aircraft Maintenance Technician.
+Whether students want to be certified in crewed flight or remote piloting, become an engineer or technician, or learn more about science through the lens of aviation, this program promotes the skills they need for postsecondary careers in STEM.
+In addition to the course offerings through Greenville Technical College, there are also science course offerings such as Meteorology, Astronomy, and Marine Biology at GTCHS.

 Arts

 The Fine Arts Program at GTCHS contains courses in drama, the visual arts, chorus, band, and orchestra.
 In addition, students can take Musical Theater and be part of the International Thespian Society.
 Warrior Arts has two productions annually: a fall play and a spring musical.
-In addition, they host additional events such as Improv Night, Winter and Spring concerts and Art Shows, and Murdery Mystery Dinner Theater.
+The program hosts events such as Improv Night, winter and spring concerts, art shows, and the Murder Mystery Dinner Theater.